fj-fj-fj/merge-checker/README.eng.md

 [![Bootstrap](https://img.shields.io/badge/-Bootstrap-7952B3?style=flat&logo=bootstrap&logoColor=white)](https://getbootstrap.com/)
 [![CI](https://github.com/fj-fj-fj/__main-readme/actions/workflows/test.yml/badge.svg)](https://github.com/fj-fj-fj/__main-readme/actions/workflows/test.yml)

+## Introduction
-#### See which projects the GitHub user made pull-requests to that were merged.
+ See which projects the GitHub user made pull-requests to that were merged.

 - On the main page, enter the username on the GitHub and click `Send`
 - As a result, a page with a list of projects to which the user made a pull-request to that was merged.
 For each project you can see: